growthbook/devtools/README.md

 ## Developing the Visual Editor

-To run the Visual Editor locally and to develop and make changes to it:
+To run the Visual Editor locally and to be able to develop it:

 1. Follow steps 1 - 3 in the above 'Build and Release' section to get Chrome Extension loaded locally in your browser.
-2. Log into the GrowthBook web app
+2. Log into the GrowthBook web app.
-3. Create or navigate to a Visual Experiment
+3. Create or navigate to an Experiment.
-4. Once created, click the CTA for 'Open Visual Editor'
+4. Once created, click the CTA for 'Open Visual Editor'.
    i.
 If the experiment is new, it will ask you for a URL.
 Enter the URL of the site you wish to edit.
 5. When running a dev version of the Chrome Extension, the GB app will give you a warning that it does not detect the editor.
 This is okay - Click 'Proceed anyway' to move further.
 6. Viola!
 You should see the Visual Editor load.